How Much Does a Divorce Cost in Las Vegas?

 Disputed spousal support

 When spousal support is contested, the court must analyze multiple factors under NRS 125.150 — the length of the marriage, each spouse’s earning capacity, standard of living, and contributions made during the marriage.
-Following SB 275 (Nevada 2023), which updated property classification guidelines, alimony disputes now require more detailed financial analysis than before — adding time and cost to cases where support is contested.
+Alimony disputes require detailed financial analysis, vocational evaluations in many cases, and back-and-forth on the length and amount of any award — adding significant time and cost to cases where support is contested.

 An uncooperative opposing party